Rental Bonds and Condition Reports

 - By Post

-- Tenants may choose to lodge the form and pay the bond directly to the RDA by post.
+- Tenants may choose to lodge the form and pay the bond directly to the Rental Deposit Authority by post.

-- The RDA will accept bank cheques or money orders however personal cheques and cash will not be accepted.
+- The RDA will accept bank cheques or money orders.
+Personal cheques and cash will not be accepted.
 Cheques or money orders should be made payable to the 'Rental Deposit Authority'.

 - The RDA will post a receipt to the tenant/s.